goosbn/cablemonkey/README.md

 STICK RPG IS BROKEN, trying to fetch content from a suspended namecheap domain

-update:SO MANY GAMES ARE BROKEN:sob:
+update:SO MANY GAMES ARE BROKEN :sob: